articulateinstruments/AAA-DeepLabCut-Resources/README.md

 The files in this repository are designed for use with [_Articulate Assistant Advanced_](http://www.articulateinstruments.com/downloads/),  software for speech articulatory analysis and recording by Articulate Instruments.

 You will also need:
- - Windows 10 or later (Windows 7 or 8 might work but are not officially supported; use at your own risk).
+ - Windows 10 or later (Windows 7 or 8 work but see troubleshooting; use at your own risk).
  - At least 3.6 GB free space on your hard drive to install downloaded software to.
  - Analysing recorded data and real-time tracking should work on any computer, but if you want live-tracking at a high framerate and much faster data analysis then you will need a [CUDA compatible GPU](https://en.wikipedia.org/wiki/CUDA) in your computer.
 CUDA is only compatible with Windows 10 and later.